 This campaign allows you to introduce your subscribers to your bestsellers, most popular blog posts, or the game-changing features that make your small business stand out from the crowd.
 Maybe you have stellar customer service or provide education opportunities for the people and community you serve.

 Sending a “best of” campaign allows you to introduce subscribers to what makes you better than the competition and your CTAs should direct readers to convert.

 We’ve all received emails containing links to items “Customers also viewed” but how often are those blurbs actually helpful?
 Not that often.
 Usually, those links are things you’ve already seen that didn’t work or were different versions of the project you purchased.

 Instead, create email campaigns around personalized recommendations that are actually useful to customers.
-For instance, you can introduce related products.
+For instance, you can introduce related products and link to a custom landing page you create or the individual product page.
 If a customer buys sneakers, show them bestselling socks.
 If someone buys—or views—a pair of leggings, recommend the matching shirt that will help your customers complete their set.

 Sourced from Campaign Monitor

 Customers know companies collect their data, so find ways to exceed their expectations by recommending products or services they might not know about instead of giving them the same thing.